Many SaaS marketing leaders struggle with focusing their teams on OKRs. Here is a guide and a free template to help you implement and achieve...

 With most of my clients, I don’t use tools to track OKRs - I simply use a spreadsheet.
 It’s a great way to make sure the focus is on the quality of the OKRs, and not on the technology to support them.

 The below example is from 2020.
 I prefer to add “Action steps” or Actions to support the Key Results.
 It helps prevent the common pitfall in writing good OKRs where people mistakenly list Actions/To-dos as Key Results.
-You can find out more on the structure of your OKRs in this article.
+On the T2D3 website, you can find an OKR template like the one below with a lot of additional functionality.
+If you're looking for the right Key Results to add into your OKR tracker, here is a list of 50+ SaaS Marketing OKRs you can use to get started.

 The challenge with using anything more complicated than a spreadsheet is that implementing, training and the dependency (and cost) can take away from the power of OKRs.
 For this reason, even global corporations like Google use spreadsheets.